Tiberriver256/azure-devops-node-api/project-management/task-tracking/done.md

 ## Completed Tasks

+- [x] **ASCII Diagram Removal** (@Casey, @Jordan, Completed: Apr 27)
+  - Description:
+    - Remove all ASCII diagrams from documentation
+    - Replace with text descriptions of relationships where necessary
+    - Update cross-references that may point to these diagrams
+  - Notes: Replaced ASCII diagrams with clear text descriptions in the following files:
+    - docs/api-reference/integration-patterns/README.md
+    - docs/api-reference/integration-patterns/api-cross-reference-table.md
+    - docs/api-reference/priority-matrix/api-priority-diagram.md
+    - Ensured all relationships and hierarchies were preserved in the text descriptions

 - [x] **Editorial Reviews** (@Casey, @Jordan, Completed: Apr 26)
   - Description:
     - Review all documentation for clarity and consistency